Please keep in mind, this is for a 4-wire cord and the outlet for a stove/oven.

 4) OK, so now you want to start mounting your new 50 amp outlet to the wall.
 Make sure you will be mounting it low enough so that the stove/oven can be pushed up to the wall.

 You will want to cut back the wire so you don’t have a ton of wire hanging out.
-Now it’s either you will be using a surface mount or a recessed box with an outlet.
-See the below pictures.
+Now you will be using a surface mount or a recessed box with an outlet.
+See the pictures below.

 OK, now that you got the outlet on its way you’ll need to install the power cord on that new stove.
 This picture by itself should tell you everything.